lorenzozaccomer/iterative-multiplier/README.md

 ### Code

 Contain all the file for the iterative multiplier
-- (folder) modules: all the module's for the iterative multiplier
+- (folder) modules: all the module's file for the iterative multiplier
 - (folder) standard multiplier: simple multiplier loaded via ModelSim used to test the result of the iterative multiplier